storj/docs/app/dcs/code/static-site-hosting/custom-domains/page.md

 Anything shared with `--dns` will be _readonly_ and available _publicly_ (no secret key needed).

+For securing your domain with TLS you can add the `--tls` flag, which returns an additional TXT record to secure your domain (Pro Accounts only).

-The command above prints a zone file with the information needed to create 3 DNS records.
+The command above prints a zone file with the information needed to create 3 DNS records (4 if `--tls` was used).
 Your CNAME should match the linkshare service domain (`link.storjshare.io` by default).

 ```shell
 $ORIGIN example.com.